DylanLRPollock/Monkey-Head-Project/README.md

 ```

 This window lets you run the install or update scripts directly and
 automatically chooses the correct script for your platform.
+A "Run" option
+is also provided to launch `run.bat` or `run.sh` so you can start the
+application without opening a terminal.

 ### Docker and Kubernetes Utilities